sansalvadorestate/sansalvadorentcentre.com/about-contact.md

 ---
 layout: page
-title: Contact
+title: About & Contact Us
-permalink: /contact/
+permalink: /about-contact/
 ---

-## Contact Us For More Information
+## Please feel free to call
-Please feel free to call, send us an email or submit your contact information in the form below and we'll get back to you.
+Send us an email or submit your contact information and we'll get back to you!

 Attn: Catherine Murphy